 The EU has activated the EU Civil Protection Mechanism

 The EU Commission is coordinating the medical supplies and civil protection resources provided by EU member states.

-In concrete terms, this means: those in need in Ukraine and in the neighbouring countries of Poland, Slovakia and Moldova are provided with millions of aid items including vehicles, medical equipment, tents, blankets and sleeping bags.
+In concrete terms, this means that those in need in Ukraine and in the neighbouring countries of Poland, Slovakia and Moldova are being provided with millions of aid items including vehicles, medical equipment, tents, blankets and sleeping bags.